Note (typography): Numbering and symbols

+United Nations further specifies that "When more than seven footnotes are needed, numbers are used instead of symbols."
+Custom or themed symbols are also possible.
+For example, Shift Happens: A book about keyboards by Marcin Wichary features "footnote symbols [...] custom designed for the book, inspired by keyboard symbols throughout the ages" On page 813, a ⌘ is used.
+On page 688, a ⎈ is used.

 Location

 Footnote reference numbers ("cues") in the body text of a page should be placed at the end of a sentence if possible, after the final punctuation.
 This minimizes the interruption of the flow of reading and allows the reader to absorb a complete sentence-idea before having their attention redirected to the content of the note.The cue is placed after any punctuation (normally after the closing point of a sentence). ...
 Notes cued in the middle of a sentence are a distraction to the reader, and cues are best located at the end of sentences.

 Academic usage

 Notes are most often used as an alternative to long explanations, citations, comments, or annotations that can be distracting to readers.
 Most literary style guidelines (including the Modern Language Association and the American Psychological Association) recommend limited use of foot- and endnotes.
 However, publishers often encourage note references instead of parenthetical references.
 Aside from use as a bibliographic element, notes are used for additional information, qualification, or explanation that might be too digressive for the main text.
 Footnotes are heavily utilized in academic institutions to support claims made in academic essays covering myriad topics.

 In particular, footnotes are the normal form of citation in historical journals.
 This is due, firstly, to the fact that the most important references are often to archive sources or interviews that do not readily fit standard formats, and secondly, to the fact that historians expect to see the exact nature of the evidence that is being used at each stage.

 The MLA (Modern Language Association) requires the superscript numbers in the main text to be placed following the punctuation in the phrase or clause the note is about.
 The exception to this rule occurs when a sentence contains a dash, in which case the superscript would precede it.
 However, MLA is not known for endnote or footnote citations, and APA and Chicago styles use them more regularly.
 Historians are known to use Chicago style citations.

 Aside from their technical use, authors use notes for a variety of reasons: